httptoolkit/httptoolkit-website/src/posts/tls-fingerprinting-node-js.md

 This applies in all currently supported LTS versions (Node.js v12 to v16) but not in Node.js v10 or v17 (which have different fingerprints) even though they're all sending the exact same content.

-Zolando's API, backed by `akamaiedge.net`, is actively detecting & rejecting requests from Node.js clients, regardless of the content, based on the TLS fingerprint.
+Zalando's API, backed by `akamaiedge.net`, is actively detecting & rejecting requests from Node.js clients, regardless of the content, based on the TLS fingerprint.

 What can we do about this?